JoshuaTheEpic1/Software_Engineering/README.md

 BRANCHNEG = 4192 Branch to memory location 92 if the accumulator is negative.
 BRANCHZERO = 4252 Branch to memory location 52 if the accumulator is zero.
 HALT = 43XX Pauses the program.
 The memory location does not change anything.

 ## Using the GUI
 <img src="https://i.imgur.com/rg4QV5v.png" width="800" height="632"/><br>

-## Building
+## Getting Started
+This program requires C++ to run.<br>
-You can download the most recent release [here](https://github.com/JoshuaTheEpic1/Software_Engineering/releases).<br> You can build UVSim using the Qt program, which you can grab [here](https://www.qt.io/download-dev).
+You can download the most recent release [here](https://github.com/JoshuaTheEpic1/Software_Engineering/releases).<br> You can alternatively build UVSim using the Qt program, which you can grab [here](https://www.qt.io/download-dev).